 Article Translations: (Spanish)

-Lyme disease is caused by the bacterium Borrelia burgdorferi, which is found in small animals like mice and deer.
-Ixodes ticks (also called black-legged or deer ticks) that feed on these animals can then transmit Borrelia burgdorferi to people through tick bites.
+Lyme disease is the leading tick-borne disease in the United States.
+It's caused by a type of bacteria found in small animals like mice and deer.
+Ixodes ticks (also called black-legged or deer ticks) that feed on these animals can then spread the bacteria to people through tick bites.

 Ticks are small and can be hard to see.
 Immature ticks, or nymphs, are about the size of a poppy seed; adult ticks are about the size of a sesame seed.